 “Some of the best evidence acquired has come from measurement and signature intelligence (MASINT), rather than from videos or still images,” a source speaking under the condition of anonymity told The Debrief in November.

-Basterfield's blog post contains a full-length transcript of the Fox News interview with Ratcliffe (about the UAP-part; Ratcliffe first comments on diplomatic relations with China) and Basterfield's comments on some specific statements made by Ratcliffe about the UAP/UFO issue.
-As with Greenewald's comments, I agree with Basterfield on what is most noteworthy of Ratcliffe's statements, though, I would add to those notable statements the one Ratcliffe makes about the US Air Force (Greenewald comments on that in the video above, and below I'll say some more about the USAF-part).
+As with Greenewald's comments, I agree with Basterfield on what is most noteworthy of Ratcliffe's statements.
+Though, I would add to those notable statements the one Ratcliffe makes about the US Air Force.
+Greenewald comments on USAF-part in the video above, and below I'll say some more about it.

 My comments on Ratcliffe's statements

-In most cases, it is essential to point out the obvious, so let me begin by pointing out some obvious but significant things that Ratcliffe confirms with some of his statements.
+Most times, it is essential to point out the obvious, so let me begin by pointing out some obvious but significant things that Ratcliffe confirms with some of his statements.
 I'll also say something about what I think we can infer from those confirmations by Ratcliffe.

-Do they know what UFOs are?
-I don't think so.
-They most likely speculate on the origin of UFOs, but I honestly believe that they do not know.
-That is why we do not hear an official statement of what UFOs/UAP are.
-From the latter, I think we can infer why the disclosure process looks like it does: no one in an official governmental position will come out and tell the public that "UFOs/UAP are probably extraterrestrial, but we are not yet sure".
+From the latter, I think we can infer why the disclosure process looks like it does: No one in an official governmental position will come out and tell the public that "UFOs are likely extraterrestrial, but we are not yet sure".

-However, Ratcliffe's statement that "...I think it'll be healthy for as much of this information to get out there as possible so that the American people can see some of the things we have been dealing with", seems to contradict the official stance of the Department of Defense to keep all data on UFOs/UAP on a classified level (as Greenewald also points out in the video above).
+However, Ratcliffe's statement that "...I think it'll be healthy for as much of this information to get out there as possible so that the American people can see some of the things we have been dealing with", seems to contradict the official stance of the Department of Defence to keep all data on UFOs/UAP on a classified level (as Greenewald also points out in the video above).

 Greenewald's comments on Ratcliffe's statements